rtcheng1/LIDAR_Object_Detection/end_of_summer_surp_goals.md

 - Learn more about the ROS through Turtlesim to better understand functionality and manipulation of vehicle and/or robot device (if applicable)
 - Understand RVIZ and the features for data acquisition
-- Create a proper 3D scan of basic household items that can be easily identified
+- Create a proper 3D scan of basic household items that can be easily identified (may involve callibration)
 - Attempt to analyze output data to see what can be interpreted